RickyvdBerg/GainAccess/README.md

 - JET 3
 - JET 4

-Only use databases that you have permission for.
+Only use on databases that you have permission for.